Pontmousse/Spacecraft-Swarm-OOS/README.md

-This GitHub repository houses videos and animations related to various scientific papers and conference presentations on On-Orbit Servicing (OOS) using swarms of spacecraft.
+This GitHub repository hosts videos and animations associated with various scientific papers and conference presentations on On-Orbit Servicing (OOS) utilizing spacecraft swarms.

+To explore the content, please navigate to the folders named after each publication.
+Inside each folder, the corresponding README file provides detailed information.

+Thank you for your interest.

+El Ghali ASRI